4oBuko/statosu-discord/README.md

 ![](message_example.png)

 ## How to deploy
-If you want to deploy statosu you have to run application with such properties:
+If you want to deploy statosu you have to create .env file with such parameters:
-- bot.token - token of your Discord bot
+- BOT_TOKEN - token of your Discord bot
-- client.id - id of your osu! client
+- CLIENT_ID - id of your osu! client
-- client.secret - osu! client's secret
+- CLIENT_SECRET - osu! client's secret
+After creating file run: `docker compose up -d`